 On Friday 19 May the first major event from the newly re-established IPAA Queensland – 2017 IPAA Queensland Forum – Connected communities: Flourishing places – sought to address these and other complex, cross-cutting public policy problems.

 The one day forum, delivered in partnership with the Public Service Commission, was livestreamed to Rockhampton, Townsville and Cairns from the Logan Entertainment Centre.

 300 public servants from across Queensland and Australia, along with representatives from community organisations and leading academics, engaged in compelling case studies and the latest research on ‘place’ to examine how we can collectively achieve sustainable solutions to policy problems facing our communities – and enable them to flourish.

 Speakers at the 2017 IPAA Queensland Forum included:

 The highly successful On the couch series continues in 2017.
-The On the couch forums feature informal interviews with public sector leaders or ‘stewards’ whose current role allows them a high degree of responsibility and influence over the future of the public sector.
-You will be able to listen to their experiences in an one-on-one interview format.
-This provides a unique opportunity for those working in the public sector to not only meet these leaders in an informal setting but to also listen to their story and better understand the people that are the Queensland Executive Team.
+On the couch features informal interviews with public sector leaders or ‘stewards’ whose current role allows them a high degree of responsibility and influence over the future of the public sector.
+The interviews provide a unique opportunity for those working in the public sector to not only meet these leaders in an informal setting, but to also listen to their stories and better understand the people that are the Queensland Executive Team.